senthilkumar-kc/ECommerce-store-using-MCP/README.md

 # ECommerce-store-using-MCP
-Manage the ecommerce store using MCP tool with Groq OpenAI
+Manage the ecommerce store using MCP tool with Groq OpenAI using Laravel

  - List all the available products
  - Search the products using keyword